 There is a simple truth that many organizations with UC and video collaboration have started to realize.
 You can’t make smart decisions without intelligence.
 I know, it’s a bit too “on the nose” but I can back up this statement with a few thought-provoking points to clarify:

 How does a marketing team know how to bring in leads without wasting money on useless campaigns?
 Analytics.
 How do sales teams know how to shorten the sales cycle and close more deals in the pipeline?
 Analytics.
 How does customer success / support track and close more cases and improve customer renewal rate?
 Analytics.
 How does your IT department improve user experience, drive better adoption and prove ROI of unified communications and collaboration technology?
-Analytics.
+Easy… Collaboration analytics.

 It’s Time Collaboration Professionals Embraced Analytics